 If you'd like to get a local sim card in Jordan, you will require two things – an unlocked mobile phone and a passport.
 It is best to get your mobile phone unlocked at home.
 There may be some conditions you should be aware of, so check with your phone provider.

 The currency of Jordan is Jordanian Dinar.
 Is denoted by JOD or JD.

-Tap water in Jordan is generally safe to drink, but for a short trip it's better to stick to bottled water.
-This is readily available but check the seal has not been broken.
-Alternatively consider using a reusable water bottle, especially if you're on a longer trip, reduce the use of plastic bottles.
+Tap water in Jordan is generally safe to drink, but it's better to use bottled water for a short trip.
+Bottled water is available throughout the country.
+However please consider using a reusable water bottle, especially if you're on a longer trip, and reduce your use of plastic!

 Credit cards are accepted at hotels, restaurants and larger shops, including Visa and MasterCard.
-Please note that many smaller shops still prefer cash payment in the Jordanian currency, and it's essential for shopping in the local souks.
+Please note that many smaller shops still prefer cash payment in the Jordanian currency, and cash is essential for shopping in the local souks.

-There are many ATMs, so getting cash is not a problem.
+There are many ATMs around cities and towns, so withdrawing cash is not a problem.
+ATM access may be more difficult in remote areas.
 Credit cards are accepted at hotels, restaurants and larger shops, including Visa and MasterCard.
 Please note that many smaller shops still prefer cash payment in the Jordanian currency, and it's essential for shopping in the local souks.